-Management and organisation skills are essential for successful performing and recording musicians, therefore, students are required to plan and manage their own projects, workshops and individual and ensemble sessions.
-Modules will be assessed through a combination of practice diaries, recorded performances (sound and visual recordings as required) and written reports and essays.
+Management and organisation skills are essential for successful performing and recording musicians, therefore, you will be required to plan and manage your own projects, workshops and individual and ensemble sessions.
+Modules will be assessed through a combination of:

 Research skills will be delivered and assessed via review and modelling of several analytical models.
-Learners will be able to utilise their practice diaries and evaluation feedback in order to assess themselves qualitatively.
+You will be able to utilise your practice diaries and evaluation feedback in order to assess yourself qualitatively.

 A selection of employers and current practitioners working within the music and creative industries are involved in the development of our higher education music courses.
 This includes music agencies, freelance performers and educators, singer songwriters, colleagues at Durham BID and artist managers.

-Our music department has established links with the Gala Theatre in Durham to allow students the opportunity to perform on the main stage as part of their core assessment.
+Our music department has established links with the Gala Theatre in Durham to provide you with opportunities to perform on the main stage as part of your core assessment.
 Your tutors are practicing professionals who have links with professional venues, studios, producers, theatre companies, musical directors and agencies.

 Find out more about course fees and financial support for UK, EU and non-EU students, plus how to pay your fees.